Griffin Bell

 Griffin Boyette Bell (October 31, 1918 – January 5, 2009) was the 72nd Attorney General of the United States, having served under President Jimmy Carter.
 Previously, he was a U.S. circuit judge of the United States Court of Appeals for the Fifth Circuit.

 Education and career

 Born on October 31, 1918, in Americus, Georgia.
 He served in the United States Army from 1942 to 1946 in the Quartermaster Corps and Transportation Corps.
 He was stationed at Fort Lee, Virginia.
 He attained the rank of major.
 After leaving the army, Bell received a Bachelor of Laws in 1948 from Mercer University School of Law.
-He entered private practice in Savannah, Georgia from 1948 to 1952.
-He was in private practice in Rome, Georgia from 1952 to 1953 and then was in private practice at King & Spalding in Atlanta, Georgia from 1953 to 1961.
-He was Chief of Staff to Governor Ernest Vandiver from 1959 to 1961.
+He began his private practice in Savannah from 1948 to 1952, then was in private practice in Rome, Georgia from 1952 to 1953 and finally was in private practice at King & Spalding in Atlanta from 1953 to 1961.
+He was chief of staff to Governor Ernest Vandiver from 1959 to 1961.